briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 ## Curves

 Now imagine adding a circle.
 What defines a circle?
 It's all the points equidistant from some point.
-Do we care that center is?
+Do we care what that center is?
 Not really.
 We could assign it some value, but it's really a translation from some coordinate system we don't know yet.

 But, a circle is a degenerate case of an oval, which has two foci and a combined distance to them.
 We need to know how far apart the foci are from each other compared to that combined distance to define the ellipse.